PTUNCBILEK/arma-time-series-r/README.md

 # ARMA Time Series Analysis (R)
+An academic project based on real-world panel data , focusing on econometric time series analysis and implemented in R.

 ## Overview
 This project presents an analysis of AutoRegressive Moving Average (ARMA) models within the context of time series analysis.